 Winter 2017 VALP Proposed Submission Plan

 The Plan was approved by Council on Wednesday 18 October and underwent a statutory 6 week consultation from Thursday 2 November – Thursday 14 December 2017.
-Following this, the responses are being collated and will be submitted along with the Plan and supporting documents for examination by an independent planning inspector.
+Following this, the responses were collated and submitted along with the Plan and supporting documents for examination by an independent planning inspector.

-For more information on the current stage of the Plan, please visit the Proposed Submission Vale of Aylesbury Local Plan.
+For more information on this stage of the Plan, please visit the Proposed Submission Vale of Aylesbury Local Plan.

 Summer 2016 VALP Draft Plan